mariuskimmina/Blog/content/about.md

-# About

-Hey, I'm Marius.\
+# Hey, I'm Marius.

-I work as a Software Engineer and focus on automation, infrastructure and security.
+I work as a Software Engineer and focus on automation, infrastructure and security.\
+Officially, my current job title is "DevOps Engineer".
+I am currently working with\
+and learning about AWS and Terraform while also coding in Go.

 # Find me